gcontarini/binance-db/README.md

 - Requests
 - Logging

-# Installation and setup:
+## Installation and setup:
 1. Go to the binance-db folder
 2. Run ./install.sh
 3. Follow the instructions and provide the information requested
-4. Go to the crontab editor and setup to run .../binance-db/script/action.sh at 18:30h everyday.
+4. Setup the crontab to go to folder .../db-binance-scripts/ and run ./action.sh at 18:30h everyday.
 5. Your enviroment is ready!